 Consider if a Search Federated Hybrid with SPO meets your needs.

 Consider FastTrack assistance if you would like to upgrade to SharePoint Online from here.

-Determine if any site collections can be offloaded to an Office 365 Subscription.
-(Office 365 meets many Compliance standards.
-Office 365 has eDiscovery and can do Holds through the Compliance Centre.)
+Determine if any site collections can be offloaded to a Microsoft 365 Subscription.
+(Microsoft 365 meets many Compliance standards.
+Microsoft 365 has eDiscovery and can do Holds through the Compliance Centre.)

 Otherwise, continue with a side-by-side upgrade to SharePoint Server 2016.

 In between recommendations made by the administrators planning the upgrade and the actual process are the conversations that happen with other stakeholders on which the upgrade relies.
 For example, sometimes economics force administrators to change their plans.
 Whatever the final decision is, you should document what the agreed-upon plan is, going forward.
 It might look something like this:

 On-premises, we use a virtual environment to build default SharePoint Server 2010, and 2013.
 SharePoint Server 2016 will be built on new hardware that meets system requirements for 2016.
 We will do database attaches to upgrade databases from SharePoint 2007 through all versions between it and SharePoint Server 2016.
 Core customizations are being recreated for and tested in the SharePoint Server 2016 environment at this time, if native features don't already meet our needs.
 If we are successful, we will have an on-premises farm on new hardware with upgraded databases, and fewer customizations.
 We'll attach the upgraded content databases to new site collections in SharePoint Server 2013, test, user test/pilot, and then do a DNS cut-over to the new SharePoint Server 2016 environment for live use.

 We will not consider Federated Hybrid between SharePoint Server 2016 and SharePoint Online right now.